Forex Explained – What are Forex Cross Pairs?

 This pairing accounts for 30% of the trades in the market.
 In fact, the USD is involved in 50% of the daily transactions in foreign exchange.
 Stability, liquidity, and tight spreads are the prime draws for these USD pairings, but what about other currency pairings not involving the US Dollar?
 Those pairings have been given a special name – Forex Cross Pairs.
 Many of these pairings have considerable liquidity in today’s modern forex market and are referred to as major cross pairs.
 As you might expect, there are also minor and exotic forex cross pairs.

 In this article, you will learn about the history of forex cross pairs, the most popular ones, and which traders find the best to trade from both a cost-effective and opportunity basis.
-As in trading major and minor USD pairings, you still need an edge to be successful, but you will be free from the rather large “hammer” that the Fed can wield in the market or the amplified reactions to anything happening in the US economy.
+As in trading major and minor USD pairings, you still need an edge, but you will be free from the rather large “hammer” that the Fed can wield in the market or the amplified reactions to anything happening in the US economy.

 What Are Forex Cross Pairs?